liuyuqi123/ComplexUrbanScenarios/README.md

 In this repository, we deploy a set of autonomous agents developed based on Reinforcement learning(RL) methods.

-methods for training testing respectively.
-In our research work, we use CARLA as the autonomous driving simulator.

 ## 2 Get started
 ### 2.0 system requirements
 Ubuntu 16.04-18.04